 Registration is not complete until tuition and fees are paid in full.
+Students will not be allowed to continue to attend class until registration is completed.
 Students registering during the early registration period must pay by the day after the end of the early registration period.
 Failure to pay by this date means that students may be dropped from their courses and must go through the entire registration process during the open registration and schedule adjustment period.
 Students registering during open registration, late registration, or regular schedule adjustments must pay the same day they register.
 Failure to do so will mean that the student is not registered.